lykimchee/lykimchee.github.io/README.md

-# lykimchee.github.io
+# My Personal Website
-my personal website
+This is my personal website that I've created after learning how to code from the Girls Who Code Summer Immersion Program 2020.